SFDO-Tooling/CumulusCI/docs/robot.rst

 Create a Resource File
 ----------------------

-Now that you know how to create a custom keyword that is reusable within a test file, you can build a library of custom keywords to be shared project-wide with a resource file.
+Now that you know how to create a reusable custom keyword in a test case file, you can build a library of custom keywords to be shared project-wide with a resource file.

-A resource file is similar to a test suite file, except it can't contain test cases.
-Typically, it defines reusable keywords and imports a common set of libraries..
+A resource file is similar to a test case file, except it can't contain test cases.
+Typically, a resource file stores settings that are used by every test in the project, such as defining project-specific variables, or importing project-specific keyword libraries and resource files.

-Let's create a resource file that stores the ``Create a test Contact`` custom keyword, which is currently in the ``custom_keyword.robot`` test case defined in `Create Custom Keywords`_.
-Save this code in a file named ``<ProjectName>.robot`` in the ``robot/<ProjectName>/resources`` folder of your project's repository.
-Projects often organize their keywords into multiple files, and then use a ``.robot`` file named after the project (``NPSP.robot``, ``EDA.robot``, and so on) to import them.
-This file can also define keywords directly if the project doesn't have multiple keyword files.
+Let's create a resource file that stores the ``Create a test Contact`` custom keyword, which is currently in the ``custom_keyword.robot`` test case file defined in `Create Custom Keywords`_.
+There aren't any requirements for naming resource files.
+However, most teams have standardized creating a resource file named after the project, such as ``NPSP.robot`` for NPSP.

+For this example, we'll stick to this convention and create a file named after your project.
+Save this code in a file named ``robot/<ProjectName>/resources/<ProjectName>.robot``.

 .. code-block:: robotframework